spyder-ide/spyder-docs/doc/faq.rst

 Troubleshooting
 ===============

-.. dropdown:: Q: I've found a bug or issue with Spyder, what do I do?
+.. dropdown:: Q: I've found a bug or issue with Spyder.
+What do I do?

    You should first follow the steps in our Troubleshooting guide.
-   If you can't solve your bug, open an issue by following the instructions in our Submit a Report section.
+   If you can't solve your problem, open an issue by following the instructions in our Submit a Report section.

 .. dropdown:: Q: I get an error in the IPython console running my code!
 Help!

-   First, make sure the error you are having is not an error with your code.
+   First, make sure the error you are seeing is not a bug in your code.
    For this, try running it in any standard Python interpreter.
-   If it turns out the error is with your code, `Stack Overflow`_ might be the best place to start.
+   If the error still occurs, the problem is likely with your code and a site like `Stack Overflow`_ might be the best place to start.
    Otherwise, start at the Basic First Aid section of our troubleshooting guide.

    .. _Stack Overflow: https://stackoverflow.com